Stay tuned, stay hungry, and go cook something already!

 Seasonal Recipe of the Week

 Today we are going to talk about Jerusalem Artichokes, sometimes called Sunchokes, and sometimes Fartichokes!
-Let's start with some basic info compliments of The New York Times.
+Lets start with some basic info compliements of the NYTimes.

 Then there is the “fartichoke” business, which is not just a rumor, trust me!
-It has to do with the high levels of inulin, a soluble fiber, which gives them their sweetness but passes through your digestive system intact until it reaches the colon where gut bacteria breaks it and releases the gas.
+It has to do with the high levels of inulin which is a soluble fiber, which gives them their sweetness but passes through your digestive system intact until it reaches the colon where gut bacteria breaks it and releases the gas.
 There are remedies for this such as slow roasting or soaking them in salt water before simmering them in milk.
-The addition of caraway or fennel seeds is also said to help, which is great news because those flavors work perfectly together.
-Other great options are to pickle them, purée them, or use them with potatoes and apples in a soup.
+The addition of caraway or fennel seeds is also said to help which is great news because those flavors work perfectly together.
+Another great option is to pickle them, puree them, or use them with potato and apple in a soup.

 Why discuss this now?
-Because last week my lovely neighbor "Dan the Fig man" (so-called because he grows hundreds of fig trees in his own personal Garden of Eden ... as well as peaches, he raises chickens, cares for pigeons, and generally is a man at one with nature) called to offer me some Jerusalem artichokes and I was delighted!
-I tried them 3 ways: a thin sliced marinated salad; a chunky pickle, and roasted herbed slices.
+Because last week my lovely neighbor "Dan the Fig man" (because he grows hundreds of fig trees in his garden of Eden, as well as peaches, raising chickens, caring for pigeons, and generally being a man one with nature called to offer me some Jerusalem artichokes and I was delighted!
+I tried them 3 ways- a thin sliced marinated salad, a chunky pickle, and roasted herbed slices.

 Jerusaleum Artichoke salad